Prag8855/aab/content/contact.md

 ---
 Title: Contact me
-Description: The contact information and payment information for All About Berlin.
+Description: My name, email, address, IBAN, tax number and other contact information, and information on how to donate to this website.
 Date_created: 2022-01-27
 Date_updated: 2023-01-10
 ---